 Overview

-Jarrell is a painter and photographer who creates pattern-intensive portraits that combine vibrant colors with Black Power slogans to depict the intensity of political activism.
-He also documented the musical life that flourished in Chicago in the late 1960s and 1970s.
-Jarrell was a member of the Organization of Black American Culture and painted the “Rhythm and Blues” section of The Wall of Respect mural that was located on the South Side of Chicago.
-Currently, he continues to experiment in his practice with past and present topics surrounding blackness.
-He is married to Jae Jarrell.
+Wadsworth Jarrell (b.
+1929, Albany, GA) is a painter, photographer and founding member of AfriCOBRA, a Chicago-based collective of black artists who developed their own visual aesthetic in the art world to empower black communities.
+Wadsworth’s pattern-intensive portraits, combining vibrant colors and Black Power slogans, depict his drive for political activism.
+He documented the musical life that flourished in Chicago in the late 1960s-1970s and was a member of the Organization of Black American Culture that painted the “Rhythm and Blues” section of The Wall of Respect mural in the South Side of Chicago.
+Currently, he continues to experiment in his practice with past and present topics surrounding Blackness.
+Jarrell, along with his wife Jae and other founding members of AfriCOBRA, established a distinctive visual voice in 20th-century American art through Transnational Black Aesthetics.

 Works